anika57/AI-Powered-Presentation-Generator/README.md

 ### 1. PPT Stability (Image Removal)

 * **Decision:** All image generation and display logic has been **removed** from the final `slideMapper.ts` and `PptPreview.tsx`.
-* **Reasoning:** Initial attempts failed due to frequent 404/CORS errors from the AI-generated image URLs.
-This decision ensures the core functionality (PPT download) is **100% stable** and reliable for the assignment submission.
+* **Reasoning:** This was necessary due to frequent 404/CORS errors from AI-generated image URLs during testing, ensuring the core functionality (PPT download) is **100% stable** and reliable.

-### 2. Slide Editing Logic

-* **Design:** The current implementation treats every prompt as a full **re-generation** of the slide deck.
-* **Future Enhancement:** To fully meet the editing requirement, the `handleSendMessage` function would need to send the existing `slides` JSON object to the API on subsequent calls, instructing the Gemini model to parse and return the *modified* JSON.
-This logic is a next step for production readiness.

-### 3. Model Choice
+### 2. Model Choice

-* The API is configured to use the high-quality **`gemini-2.5-pro`** model, as specified, though the endpoint uses `gemini-2.5-flash` for faster, more reliable generation during development.
+* The API is configured to use the high-quality **`gemini-2.5-pro`** model in `route.ts` to handle complex content structuring and dynamic editing accurately.

-### 4. UI Library
+### 3. UI Library

-* All UI elements are created using **Tailwind CSS** for rapid, utility-first styling, achieving a modern, aesthetic appearance (Blue/Teal/White theme).
+* All UI elements are created using **Tailwind CSS** for rapid, utility-first styling, achieving a modern, aesthetic appearance.